Polymero/ctf-writeups/NetOn CTF 2021-03/README.md

 I was excited to participate in my first ever CTF and enjoyed the experienced very much.
 Thanks to all of those involved in setting it up! ~<3

-There were a total of 9 categories with 43 questions combined:
+We were set a total of 43 challenges across nine different categories:
 - Pwn
 - Web
 - Stego